 Reevaluating the value of dress codes towards greater democratization at Wall Street workplaces is fully warranted.
 And yet, setting new guidelines around losing some of the old guidelines is risky.
 The notion that everyone inherently understands how to dress appropriately is unrealistic.
 The uniformity of dress clothes made it easier for corporate employees to fall in line with their firm’s values.
 I do believe this new form of sartorial conduct will work itself out.
 To make the transition easier and more successful, Goldman Sachs would benefit a lot more from trusted professional advice rather than from a style editorial in Bloomberg.

 The biggest challenge Goldman Sachs faces with its new business casual concept is that it has not reframed the language of “how to show up” for work.
 As I have written about and advised business leaders over many years, the word “casual” has pretty negative connotations especially for executive style.
 It means to leave things to chance.
 There’s a chance you’ll get it right, and there’s a chance you’ll get it wrong.
 Chance?
 If I ran a company that could hire Goldman Sachs, I wouldn’t want them leaving anything to chance.
 Moreover, the notion of dressing appropriately without providing a depth of context is a risky move.
 Employees need to study the ethos of their workplace and understand the core values of the company and their personal style.

 The Bloomberg style editorial piece humorously lays out a number of scenarios with outfit suggestions for men and women.
 But, it essentially falls short of accomplishing what the misfired companywide missive also fails to address.
-Even though Goldman Sachs employees work within its corporate culture, connecting its values to its sartorial allowance is crucial.
+Most importantly though Goldman Sachs employees work within its corporate culture, connecting its values to its sartorial allowance is crucial.

 As their website cites, it “brings people, capital and ideas together to help our clients and the communities we serve.”
 This statement offers clear clues as to how to dress appropriately at Goldman Sachs.